-Students who want to cancel their housing application may do so prior to moving and if not required to live- on campus.
-After moving in or if required to live- on campus, an exemption or cancellation may be requested.
-Reasons a student may request for an exemption to their current housing agreement include medical leave, study abroad, a leave of absence from the university, and/or withdrawal from the university.

-Students are subject to damage charges after moving out.
-The cancellation and exemption request forms can be found on the housing website.
+Students who want to cancel their housing application may do so prior to moving and if not required to live on campus.
+After moving in or if required to live on campus, an exemption may be requested.
+Reasons a student may request to exemption to their current housing agreement include medical leave, study abroad, a leave of absence from the University, and/or withdrawal from the University.
+Students are subject to damage charges after move-out.
+The cancellation form and exemption request form are located on the housing portal.